What is an FBO?

 A very fast service that adapts to your schedule

-In most cases, passengers do not wait and pass through the FBO very quickly.
+In most cases, passengers who charter a private jet do not wait around and pass through the FBO very quickly.
 A private terminal has the advantage that no time is wasted.
 The time between arrival at the FBO and the take-off of the aircraft is 20 minutes on average.

 All private jet terminals have the possibility to carry out the necessary security and immigration checks.